farscapian/lnplay.live/README.md

 The frontend should have a section which describes the product offering and convinces potential customers to buy.
 ## Rune

-A rune needs to be issued by a backend CLN node in accordance with least privilege and should be rate-limited (admin rune OK for demo).
+A rate-limited rune and restricted rune needs to [be issued](https://github.com/farscapian/lnplay/blob/tabconf/get_rune.sh) by the back end (admin rune OK for demo).
 This rune gets embedded in the front-end and is used for authenticating client requests to the backend websocket endpoint.
 Method authorization should be based on WHITELIST with the following methods: [`fetchinvoice`](https://docs.corelightning.org/reference/lightning-fetchinvoice) and [`waitinvoice`](https://docs.corelightning.org/reference/lightning-waitinvoice), and `lnplaylive-orderstatus`.

 # lnplay-backend [captain: farscapian]